sudsho/ml-experiments/README.md

 for 2022 the focus shifts more to inference + serving than training tricks.

 note: switched a few notebooks to torch 1.12, will update the rest as i go.

+added a few diffusion notebooks. nothing trained from scratch yet.